|

 Sounds, cool :)

-by sandipransing 1 comments
+by sandipransing

-sudo apt-get install mysql-server mysql-client libhtml-template-perl mailx dbishell libcompress-zlib-perl mysql-doc-5.0 tinyca
+# install mysql if you dont have already installedRead More…sudo apt-get install mysql-server mysql-client libhtml-template-perl mailx dbishell libcompress-zlib-perl mysql-doc-5.0 tinyca

 # install ant and jdk